teovaira/ascii-art-fs/CONTRIBUTING.md

 ## Code of Conduct

-This project is part of the Zone01 Kisumu curriculum.
+This project is part of the Zone01 curriculum.
 We expect all contributors to:

 - Be respectful and constructive in discussions
 - Focus on what is best for the project and community